needle-mirror/com.unity.addressables/Documentation~/BuildProfileLog.md

 The Addressables build process always creates a .json log file that contains build performance information.
 You can find the log file in your project folder at `Library/com.unity.addressables/AddressablesBuildTEP.json`.

-View the log file ith the chrome://tracing tool in Google Chrome or another [Chromium]-based browser.
+View the log file with the chrome://tracing tool in Google Chrome or another [Chromium]-based browser.

 ![](images/addr_diagnostics_1.png)